wesnoth/wesnoth/INSTALL.md

 When installing vcpkg, it is recommended to do so by cloning https://github.com/microsoft/vcpkg, as the Wesnoth project occasionally updates to newer versions of vcpkg, and the databases on older versions of vcpkg may not have the necessary library versions.

-NOTE 3: opening the source folder in Visual Studio with the "open a local folder" option automatically runs CMake/vcpkg integrate install when opening the project.
+NOTE 3: opening the source folder in Visual Studio with the "open a local folder" option automatically runs CMake/vcpkg install when opening the project.

 NOTE 4: When cloning vcpkg, it is advisable to avoid spaces in the directory path.